anniehedgpeth/workflow/local-cookbook-development.md

   build-cookbook  Generate a build cookbook for use with Delivery
 ```

-**How to customize content using `generators`**
+### How to customize content using `generators`
+ -

-**The recommended way to create a template**
+### The recommended way to create a template
+ - `chef generate template <templatename>`

-**How to add the same boilerplate text to every recipe created by a team**
+### How to add the same boilerplate text to every recipe created by a team
+ -

-**The 'chef gem' command**
+### The 'chef gem' command
+ -

-### FOODCRITIC
+## FOODCRITIC

-Candidates should understand:
+_Candidates should understand:_

-What Foodcritic is
+### What Foodcritic is
-  Chef-specific linting of cookbooks
+ - Chef-specific linting of cookbooks

-Why developers should lint their code
+### Why developers should lint their code
-  Consistency
+ - Consistency

-Foodcritic errors and how to fix them
+### Foodcritic errors and how to fix them
-  They all start with `FC001`, you can google that to get to the exact rule
+ - [MH:](https://github.com/mhedgpeth/mhedgpeth.github.io/blob/master/_drafts/local-cookbook-development-notes.md) They all start with `FC001`, you can google that to get to the exact rule

-Community coding rules & custom rules
+### Community coding rules & custom rules

-Foodcritic commands
+### Foodcritic commands
-  Just run `foodcritic .` to do a scan from the cookbook folder.
+ - [MH:](https://github.com/mhedgpeth/mhedgpeth.github.io/blob/master/_drafts/local-cookbook-development-notes.md) Just run `foodcritic .` to do a scan from the cookbook folder.
 Add `--epic-fail` to make it fail when foodcritic fails.

-Foodcritic rules
+### Foodcritic rules

-How to exclude Foodcritic rules
+### How to exclude Foodcritic rules
-  For the entire cookbook, add `FC###` to the `.foodcritic` file in the root of the cookbook folder
+ - [MH:](https://github.com/mhedgpeth/mhedgpeth.github.io/blob/master/_drafts/local-cookbook-development-notes.md) For the entire cookbook, add `FC###` to the `.foodcritic` file in the root of the cookbook folder
-  For single line of code, add the comment at the end of the line: `# ~FC003`
+ - [MH:](https://github.com/mhedgpeth/mhedgpeth.github.io/blob/master/_drafts/local-cookbook-development-notes.md) For single line of code, add the comment at the end of the line: `# ~FC003`

-### BERKS
+## BERKS

 Candidates should understand: